Care arrangements when parents have separated

 Other steps before the final hearing

-Cases can be classified as complex whether they’re on the standard track or the “without notice” (urgent) track (see below, “What happens in urgent cases?”).
+- Cases can be classified as complex whether they’re on the “standard track” or the “without notice (urgent) track”.

 Will a lawyer be appointed for my child?

-The Family Court can appoint a lawyer to represent your child if the judge has concerns about the child’s safety or well-being and thinks the appointment is necessary.
+The Family Court can appoint a lawyer to represent your child if the judge has concerns about the child’s safety or well-being and thinks it is necessary.
 This lawyer is called “lawyer for the child”.

-The role of the lawyer will be to act for the child in a way that the lawyer thinks promotes the child’s welfare and best interests.
-The lawyer will meet with the child to find out his or her views, and will present those views to the court.
+The role of the lawyer is to act for the child in a way that the lawyer thinks is best for the child’s welfare and best interests.
+The lawyer will meet with the child to find out their views, and will present those views to the court.
 The lawyer will also give advice to the child about appealing the Family Court’s decision to a higher court, and must give this advice in a way that’s appropriate to the child’s level of understanding.

 If a lawyer is appointed for your child, you and the other parent will usually have to pay two thirds of the lawyer’s fees, in equal shares.
 But you may not have to pay your share if this would cause serious hardship to you or your children or if you’re getting legal aid.

-In urgent cases, you’re allowed to have a lawyer to represent you and appear with you in court, and legal aid is available for this if you qualify for it.
+You’re allowed to have a lawyer to represent you and appear with you in court, and Legal Aid is available if you qualify for it.

-When the judge considers your “without notice” application the judge can usually only make an interim (temporary) parenting order.
-However, the judge can decide that it’s not appropriate to make any order without the other person being notified; in that case the judge will direct that your case should follow the “standard track”.
-The process will then be the same as if you’d applied “on notice” at the outset.
+When the judge considers your “without notice” application they can usually only make an Interim Parenting Order (a temporary order).
+However, the judge can decide not to make any order without the other person being notified; in that case the judge will say that your case should follow the “standard track”.
+The process will then be the same as if you’d applied “on notice” at the beginning.

-If the judge makes an interim parenting order, the judge will direct that your case go to a hearing for a final decision.
+If the judge makes an Interim Parenting Order, the judge will direct that your case go to a hearing for a final decision.
 The other person will be informed and have a chance to respond to your application.
-A “directions conference” will be scheduled before a hearing is held, so that the judge can give any directions necessary to make sure that the hearing is held as early as possible and that it will be able to decide all the issues.
+A “directions conference” will be scheduled before a hearing is held, so that the judge can give any instructions to make sure that the hearing is held as early as possible and that it will be able to decide all the issues.

-However, when the judge makes the interim order they can instead transfer your case to the slower “standard track” or order you and the other person to go to Family Dispute Resolution.
+However, after the judge makes the Interim Order they can transfer your case to the slower “standard track” or order you and the other person to go to Family Dispute Resolution.

-As with cases on the standard track, the judge can classify a without notice case as “complex” – this allows them to manage it more closely, including holding one or more case management conferences (see above, “Other steps before the final hearing”).
+The judge can classify a complicated “without notice” case as “complex” – this allows them to manage it more closely, including holding one or more case management conferences (see: “Other steps before the final hearing” below).

-There’s a special simplified process – the “simple track” – if you’ve merely applied for a consent order (which is where both sides want the same thing and ask the judge to make this into a court order), or if the other parent hasn’t responded to your application or has filed a response after the time limit.
+There’s a special simplified process, the “simple track,” if you’ve just applied for a Consent Order (which is where both sides want the same thing and ask the judge to make this into a court order), or if the other parent hasn’t responded to your application or has filed a response after the time limit.

-The judge will consider your application in his or her chambers (offices) without you being present.
-This will be done within two weeks after you apply, if this is reasonably practicable.
+The judge will consider your application in their chambers (offices) without you being present.
+This will be done usually within two weeks after you apply.
 The judge will usually make a final order at that point.

 The court hearing: How the judge decides what to do